Prenatal to Early Years

-Selkirk Regional Health Centre staff in the family birthing unit would normally appreciate the opportunity to provide people who are expecting with a tour of the unit to highlight the birthing unit’s features and answer any questions.
-Given restrictions now in place due to COVID-19, we are working on a video to share with you.
+Selkirk Regional Health Centre staff in the Obstetrics Unit would normally appreciate the opportunity to provide people who are expecting with a tour of the unit to highlight the birthing unit’s features and answer any questions.
+Given restrictions now in place due to COVID-19, we have a video to share with you:

 To speak with a staff member in Selkirk Regional Health Centre’s family birthing unit, please call 204-482-5800 and press 2, then 4.

 Baby Friendly Manitoba (Information for Parents): https://www.gov.mb.ca/health/bfm/index.html

 10 Great Reasons to Breastfeed: Sq43sArzSqK3bNrQpwZZ_10 Great Reasons to Breastfeed Your Baby.pdf (d1fdloi71mui9q.cloudfront.net)

 10 Valuable Tips for Successful Breastfeeding: fA7muQFEQCGM6b31DBOC_10 valuable-tips-successful-breastfeeding-eng.pdf (d1fdloi71mui9q.cloudfront.net)

 Paced Bottle Feeding: https://www.peelregion.ca/parenting/feeding-baby/paced.asp